ethanbrown33/opengl_workshop/README.md

 Import two images and display them overlapping.

 ### 03 - Transformations
-Rotate and Translate the image with GLM
+Rotate and Translate the image with GLM.

+### 04 - Coordinate Systems
+Create cubes and different locations in 3D world space with perspective projection.